mvcds/my-money/readme.md

 1. Create external layer (web)
 1. Web's tests were turn off for faster setup of project
 1. The adapter layer was overly complicated, then it was simplified
-1. It's possible to see new entries on the `localStorage` if you go to the application tab on dev tools
+1. It's possible to see that the data is stored correctly on localStorage` (dev tool's application tab)
+1. Some corrections/simplifications were necessary.
+This is now the base code for future development.

 ## OBS